Going through a divorce is a difficult process.

 There is also is an additional requirement when the parties have been married for less than 2 years.

-What are the requirements if I have been married for less than two years?
+What are the requirements if I have a short marriage (of less than two years)?

 In addition to satisfying the two previous requirements, divorcing parties also must attend counselling and obtain a signed counselling certificate to accompany their application for divorce.